Cranes: General Questions

 Q: What is imprinting?

-Imprinting is a rapid learning process which takes place in young precocial birds.
+Imprinting is a rapid learning process that takes place in young precocial birds.
 Imprinting occurs when young birds follow and identify the first large moving object they see as a parent.
-They learn their parents’ behavioral and physical characteristics and gain impressions which remain with them for life.
+They learn their parents’ behavioral and physical characteristics and gain impressions, which remain with them for life.
 The process of imprinting is still not well understood.
 For instance, there are probably several stages of growth where imprinting is important.
 There is parental imprinting, when the chick determines its species; but also sexual imprinting, where the chick determines what it will seek for a mate as it matures.

 Q: Do cranes cause crop damage?

 Yes, on occasion they will.
 In Wisconsin, cranes may cause crop damage in corn and potato fields, where the birds may feed on newly sprouted corn plants or maturing potato tubers.
 Our North America Program is involved in a long-term study of crop depredation in a study area located near Briggsville, Wisconsin.
 Our team is working with local farmers to develop a substance – known by the trade name Avipel – to put on corn kernels that will taste bad to cranes.
 Our research has shown that Avipel will deter cranes from feeding on corn seeds in treated fields.
 Farmers throughout the world are faced with this challenge, and solutions developed in Wisconsin may be useful for farmers in other countries.

 Q: Do chicks know how to eat when they are hatched?

 No. In the wild, crane chicks follow their parents and are fed by them.
 Chicks peck food from their parents’ beaks.
 When the crane chicks are two to three months old, they are very independent, pecking and probing on their own, and finding food items by trial and error.
 Occasionally, the parents may still present new food items to the chicks.
 Feeding the chick also may help keep the bond between the chicks and parents strong during migration and the chick’s first winter.